hunteryt17/Final_Robotics/README.md

 ### 3. User Interface
 (implemented in `/scripts/user_interface.py`)

-Although this component of the project didn't involve many complicated algorithms or code, it is stil a major component.
+Although this component of the project didn't involve many complicated algorithms or code, it is still a major component.
 This is how the user will interact with the robot to give it commands and rewards.
 The structure of the code is based on the following logic:
 * when the script is run, print a welcome message, the possible commands, and reward instructions
 * if the robot is not completing an action or getting a reward, prompt the user to enter a command
 * if the command is valid, publish it to the topic `/robodog/user_cmd`; otherwise, print an error message and prompt again until command is valid